 Foreign Language – Spanish

-All classrooms are equipped with a Smartboard with projector, and desktop computers for students to use.
+All classrooms are equipped with a Smartboard with projector, and desktop computer.
 All families must sign an Acceptable User Policy at the start of the school year to allow for the computer usage and internet access in school.

 Library Media Center

-The academy library has recently been ungraded to include Follett Destiny.
+Our academy library uses Follett Destiny.
 This is a program which allows the library to be automated and books scanned in and out properly.
 The library includes a technology station to enhance curriculum-based research projects on all grade levels.
-Each week, for forty minutes, students in Nursery and Kindergarten though 8th Grade visit the library under supervision of the classroom teacher/librarian.
+Students also get time in the library to use their devices for research , iReady, or other projects their teachers assign.

 Our library is a place where children hear stories, read books and borrow books to read at home.
 We continue to add new and popular books to our collection throughout the year.
 Students are encouraged to review books and help us to expand the diversity of our library.